 Bibliographies of the various academies of sciences and matica organizations are presented on the page for Monographic Bibliography for Former Yugoslavia.

-For further reading on bibliography in Serbia see the article entitled "Bibliografija" in Enciklopedija Jugoslavije, volume 1 [UIUC Call Number: Yugoslav Reference 914.97 En16].
+For further reading on bibliography in Serbia see the article entitled "Bibliografija" in Enciklopedija Jugoslavije, volume 1 [UIUC Call Number: International & Area Studies Former Yugoslav Reference (Slavic) 914.97 En16].
 There is a section devoted just to Serbia.
 A more extensive survey of the early history of Serbian bibliography appears in Srpske

 bibliografije 1766-1850.
 A good summary of the history of publishing and current publishing practices in Serbia is Ivana Nikolic's article "Publishing in Serbia" which appeared in Slavic & East European Information Resources, 1:2/3, 2000, a special issue entitled "Publishing in Yugoslavia's Successor States".